 Venus is the planet that comes closest to Earth.
 At the closest point in their orbits they can be only 38.2 million km apart.
 Earth's next closest neighbour is Mars which comes as close as 54.5 million km.
 However the distance between the planets is changing all the time as they move in their orbits.
 The distance between Venus and Earth can be as much as 261 million km when they are on opposite sides of the Sun from each other.

 Planets orbit the Sun because they are continually falling toward the Sun but, because they also have a sideways velocity component (e.g. 90 degrees to the direct path to the Sun) they keep missing the Sun.
 And because in space there is virtually nothing to slow them down, they just keep on falling and missing and falling and missing... forever.
 Any planet that doesn't have enough sideways velocity to miss the Sun, will hit it and be destroyed.
 In other words we only see planets (and asteroids and comets, etc.) today since everything else crashed into the Sun millions of years ago.
 Indeed we still see comets that fall into the sun because they don't have enough sideways velocity to miss it.

 Why do all planets orbit in the same plane?

-It's thought that planets tend to orbit in the same place because they were all formed in the same huge spinning disk of gas and dust that was created as as all the partices within a gas/dust cloud starting pulling together due to gravity.
-Rather like the water going down a plug hole, as the particles got closer to the centre they start spinning and very quickly a single direction of spin will become dominant, and the cloud will flatten into a disk.
+It's thought that planets tend to orbit in the same plane because they were all formed in a huge spinning disk of gas and dust that was created as all the particles within a gas/dust cloud starting pulling together due to gravity.
+Rather like the water going down a plug hole, as the particles got closer to the center they started spinning and very quickly a single direction of spin became dominant, and the cloud flattened into a disk.
 As time went on particles in the disk clumped together and eventually created planets.